Romelium/FrameSVG/README.md

 * **True Vector Output:**  Unlike simply embedding a GIF within an SVG, `framesvg` creates a true vector animation.
 This means:
   * **Scalability:**  The SVG can be resized to any dimensions without losing quality.
   * **Smaller File Size (Potentially):**  For many GIFs, the resulting SVG will be smaller, especially for graphics with large areas of solid color or simple shapes.
 Complex, photographic GIFs may be larger, however.
-* **Automatic Playback:** The generated SVGs are designed to play automatically in any environment that supports SVG animations (web browsers, github, many image viewers, etc.).
+* **Automatic Playback:** The generated SVGs are designed to play automatically in any environment that supports SVG animations (web browsers, GitHub, many image viewers, etc.).
 * **Easy to Use:**  Simple command-line interface and a clean Python API.
 * **Customizable:**  Control the frame rate and fine-tune the VTracer conversion process for optimal results.
+* **Network Compression:**  SVGs are text-based and highly compressible.
+Web servers typically use gzip or Brotli compression, *significantly* reducing the actual transfer size of SVG files compared to GIFs (which are already compressed and don't utilize this).
+This leads to much faster loading times than GIFs.
+You can see it [here](https://framesvg.romelium.cc/examples.html).

 ## Examples